 Personal income tax system in Austria is an individual system.
 Generally, the tax unit is an individual who has received income.
-However, the child tax allowance ("Kinderfreibetrag") can be divided equally into two parts between parents.
+However, the family tax credit "Familienbonus Plus" (till 2018 the child tax allowance) can be divided equally into two parts between parents.